-The Manicuring course consists of 195 Hours of Technical (Theory) training and approximately 405 Hours devoted to complete the required practicals.
+The Manicuring course consists of a minimum of 195 Hours of Technical (Theory) training and approximately 405 hours devoted to complete the required practicals

-Theory Hours Minimum Practical

-Subject Operations

-Nail Care - 300 Hours (60 theory hours and 240

-practical hours) Including at minimum:

-Manicures and Pedicures: 60 60

-Includes, but is not limited to: Water and oil manicures including

-hand and 180 (nails) arm massage, complete pedicure including foot

-and ankle massage, application of artificial nails including liquid, gel,

-and powder brush-ons,

-nail tips, nail wraps, and repairs, and nail

-analysis Health and Safety - 100 Hours (100

-theory hours) Including at minimum:

-Laws and Regulations: 10

-Includes Barbering & Cosmetology Act/Rules & Regulations

-Health and Safety Considerations: 25

-Includes, but is not limited to: Chemistry pertaining to the

-practices of a manicurist including the chemical composition

-and purpose of nail care preparations.
-Health and

-Safety/Hazardous Substances,
+SUBJECT Theory Hours Minimum Practical Operations Nail Care - 300 Hours (60 theory hours and 240 practical hours) Including at a minimum: Manicures and Pedicures: 60 60 Includes, but is not limited to: Water and oil manicures including hand and 180 (nails) arm massage, complete pedicure including foot and ankle massage, application of artificial nails including liquid, gel, and powder brush-ons, nail tips, nail wraps, and repairs, and nail analysis.
+Health and Safety - 100 Hours (100 theory hours) Including at a minimum: Laws and Regulations: 10 Includes, but is not limited to: Barbering & Cosmetology Act and the Board's Rules and Regulations Health and Safety Considerations: 25

-including training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases.
+Includes, but is not limited to: Chemistry pertaining to the practices of a manicurist including the chemical composition and purpose of nail care preparations.
+Health and Safety/Hazardous Substances, including training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases, including HIV/AIDS, Hepatitis B.

-including HIV/AIDS and Hepatitis B